 I'm interested to see how this plays out as a series.

-toward closing the door on the Iraq War 20 years after it started.
+The Senate on Wednesday voted to repeal a pair of Authorizations for Use of Military Force (AUMF) with bipartisan support, taking a step toward closing the door on the Iraq War 20 years after it started.

-the Gulf War and the 2002 AUMF that opened the door to the Iraq War the
+Senators voted 66-30 to officially repeal the 1991 authorization for the Gulf War and the 2002 AUMF that opened the door to the Iraq War the following March.

 Murray, Tester, Brown Announce Comprehensive Bill to Overhaul VA’s Electronic Health Record Modernization Program